um-grex/grex-docs/content/english/ood/_index.md

 ### OOD main dashboard

-The OpenOnDemand main dashboard menu shows the message of the day which is similar to the message you see when connecting to Grex via ssh.
+The OpenOnDemand main dashboard menu shows the message of the day which is similar to the message you see when connecting to Grex via SSH.
 It shows the url for the documentation and support email to contact in case you need help.
 Some other information are also added to the message of the day.

 If you scroll down from the front page, some icons with links to pinned applications and the subset of all available applications you have used recently: